How to defrag a Mac explained

 You can give your Mac a serious performance boost by easing up the amount of work it needs to do on startup.

 Applications that automatically launch each time you turn on your Mac can cause it to slow down noticeably.
-Luckily it's really easy to configure which items launch.
+Luckily, it's really easy to configure which items launch.
 Here's how:

-- Now, select the Login Items tab.
+2. Now, select Login Items.

 That will give your device extra room to perform.